Analogue Bubblebath: Background

 James had been making tapes of his music since his school days, which then circulated amongst his friends.
 He also included tracks of his own music in his early DJ performances.
-He has often said that he had little inclination in this period to release his music.
+He has often said that during this period he had little inclination to release his music.
 James preferred to keep his music exclusively for playing at his performances, similar to the use of dubplates in sound system culture.

 Mark Darby, a free party organiser and rave promoter, opened the Mighty Force record shop in Exeter in January 1991.
 Like many independent record shops, it became an unofficial place for musicians and DJs to hang out, and was a focal point for the rave scene in the south west.
 James' friend Tom Middleton frequented the shop, and played Darby a C90 tape of James' music over the shop's sound system.
 Darby was eager to release music from it.
 He later commented: "I couldn’t believe it: it was like nothing I’d ever heard before."
 James was very reluctant to release a record on Darby's fledgling label.
 Darby stated that it took "around three months" to convince James to release it.

 Darby had booked James to perform at a rave at the Academy in Plymouth.
 During the rave James started tripping on acid.
 While James was tripping backstage after his set, Darby and Middleton were able to convince James to release the record.
 Darby later said "I think if he had not done that trip that night there may have never been any Aphex Twin."
 James has given a similar account: "they made me sign the contract when I was off my face.
 I was tripping and they're waving this money and a pen at me.
 It’s a bit clichéd but it's the way they got me to sign."

 The original record was mastered from the C90 tape onto a Betamax F1 tape.
-The initial pressing of 1000 (12" vinyl) records was distributed by Darby's friends, taking copies to record shops around London, and it quickly sold out.
+The initial pressing of one thousand (12" vinyl) records was distributed by Darby's friends, taking copies to record shops around London, and it quickly sold out.
 Further pressings of several thousand each followed soon after.